 This approach ensures the creation dates are tied to the relevant authority and overarching governance arrangements.

 Secondary and Other Bodies

-Equally, for secondary bodies their creation date will usually be based on the authority for when they were established.
+The creation date for secondary bodies will usually be based on the authority for when they were established.
 Sometimes that authority may mean when the Government assumed control of the entity.
 Some more specific examples are provided below:

 - Where they are established by legislative means, their creation date will be based on the commencement provisions as specified by the Act.
-Usually applies to cat.
-E, cat.
-K bodies and to cat.
-L when they are considered to be established by the existence of a statutory contract.
+Usually applies to Category E and K bodies and to Category L when they are considered to be established by the existence of a statutory contract.

-- For COAG and inter-jurisdictional bodies, these would be based on the effective commencement date as specified within the agreement / treaty obligation.
-For smaller COAG bodies sometimes, considered working group bodies, their creation date could be determined by referring to their terms-of-reference where one exists.
-Usually applies to cat.
-G and H bodies.
+- For Ministerial Councils and inter-jurisdictional bodies, these would be based on the effective commencement date as specified within the agreement/treaty obligation.
+For smaller Ministerial Council sub-committees and working groups, their creation date could be determined by referring to their terms of reference where one exists.
+Usually applies to Category G and H bodies.

-- where the Government establishes the subsidiary from the beginning, the creation date will match the Registration date reported by the ASIC’s Organisations and Business Names register; OR
+- where the Government establishes the subsidiary from the beginning, the creation date will match the registration date reported by ASIC’s Organisations and Business Names Register, or

-- where a Corporate entity assumes control of an existing subsidiary (i.e. purchases an existing entity), the creation date will need to reflect when the controlling interest was assumed to have taken effect i.e. the date for when the shares were transferred to the parent entity.
-Usually applies to cat.
-I bodies.
+- where a corporate Commonwealth entity assumes control of an existing subsidiary (that is, purchases an existing entity), the creation date will need to reflect when the controlling interest was assumed to have taken effect, that is, the date for when the shares were transferred to the parent entity.
+This usually applies to Category I bodies.

 - For Joint ventures and partnerships their creation date needs to reflect when a controlling interest was assumed to have taken effect.
 Usually applies to Category J bodies.